🦷 Oral Hygiene and Overhead With Orthodontist Amanda Wilson 🦷

 What do you think is the most important thing about what you do?

-The beauty of being an online educator/orthodontist is that you leave a positive thumbprint and can educate doctors all around the world.
-My company has brought me to several continents already and I LOVE to teach and lecture!
+The beauty of being an online educator/orthodontist is that you leave a positive thumbprint and can educate doctors worldwide.
+My company has brought me to several continents already, and I LOVE to teach and lecture!

 What is one thing you would tell someone who wants to get braces but is worried about taking the leap?